 Hong Kong Trusts: Advantages of Hong Kong for Private Trusts

-With Hong Kong’s well-established set of laws and regulations, especially since 2013 when the trust statutes were updated, Hong Kong has been a favoured territory for the setup of trusts.
-According to survey data published by the Securities and Futures Commission ("SFC”) in July 2019, as of December 2018, assets held under trusts in Hong Kong amounted to HK$4,333 billion (US$553 billion), and non-Hong Kong investors remained a major source of funding for the asset and wealth management business, accounting for 62% of the AUM .
+Hong Kong private trusts enjoy many advantages, most notably a low tax regime, well-established laws and regulations and world class business and financial infrastructure.
+Especially since 2013 when its trust legislation was updated, Hong Kong has been a favoured territory for the setup of trusts.
+According to survey data published by the Securities and Futures Commission ("SFC”) in July 2019, as of December 2018, assets held under trusts in Hong Kong amounted to HK$4,333 billion (US$553 billion).

 Established International Financial and Business Centre